cbdm/LOCoCAT/README.md

 7. standstill
 8. systematic

-(5) has all the anomalous data from CAN-MIRGU, and each attack is labeled:
+(5) has all the anomalous data from CAN-MIRGU, and each attack is labeled with type and block number:

 1. flam
 2. injection every 0.02s